-If you didn’t know, ILP has two programs: Exchange and Humanitarian.
-While they do have some similarities (both programs let you give back and make a difference!) there are some differences that can help you figure out what country and what program is going to be the best choice for you.
+If you didn’t know, ILP has Exchange Programs, Humanitarian Programs, and Hybrid Programs (a mix of both!).
+While they do have some similarities (all programs let you give back and make a difference!) there are some differences that can help you figure out what country and what program is going to be the best choice for you.

 Will I actually make a difference and help the kids as an ILP volunteer?
 This is a question ILP (or International Language Programs) gets a lot — if you’re looking to be a volunteer, you want to make sure what you’re doing is impactful, right??
-So … should I do the Exchange or Humanitarian Program?
-(Pst: have questions about what an ILP volunteer does?
-Come talk to someone to get your questions answered).
-Even though there are two different programs that are similar, here are differences that can help you choose.
+So … should I do the Humanitarian/Hybrid, or Exchange Programs?

 Are You Still Making A Difference Even If The Students Aren't Poor?

-Because you're impacting your student's futures...you often don't see the difference that you're making.
+Because you're impacting your student's futures, you often don't see the difference that you're making.
 You may see their English improve over the course of the few short months you're there, but just know that what you're doing goes beyond that semester.
 Often times in the Humanitarian Program, the difference that you're making is easier to see because you witness the limited means they're living in.
-Just know that yes, you're a huge impact in both programs, but if you're more interested in a working with children in a poor area, choose our humanitarian programs.
+Just know that yes, you're a huge impact in both programs, but if you're more interested in a working with children in a poor area, choose our Humanitarian Programs or Hybrid Programs.

 In both programs (and in all of ILP's locations) volunteers give one-on-one time with the kids which is a huge part of their development and our teaching methodology.
 Because you'll actually get to know the unique personalities of each kid in your class, you'll get close to them and be a sort of role model.
-Like we mentioned, the kids in the Humanitarian Programs don't always have parental figures who are in a position to be able to give the kids so much of their time - many parents in the DR are working long hours or the father isn't around.
+Like we mentioned, the kids in the Humanitarian Programs and some of the children in the Hybrid Programs don't always have parental figures who are in a position to be able to give the kids so much of their time - many parents in the DR are working long hours or the father isn't around.
 You're a role model no matter where you go, but it's a step further in the Humanitarian Programs.